 Window strike is when a bird accidentally flies into a window.
 Windows often reflect the clouds, sky or trees, meaning birds can't see them and they fly into them.
 This can cause serious injuries or the bird may even die.
-To help stop birds flying into your windows you can hang items in them so that the birds can see them.
+To help prevent window strike you can make your windows more obvious to birds by hanging items in them.

 It's time to get crafting!
-For this activity you will be making a sun catcher to hang in your window to help stop window strike.
-Follow the instructions below.
+For this activity you will be designing and making a sun catcher to hang in your window to help prevent window strike.
+A sun catcher is an ornament that hangs in the window and catches and reflects the sun light.